Notes on the multicommodity flow problem -- draft

 We can now conclude the proof of theorem 1 by exhibiting an odd-spindle minor.

-Contract every edge not in $\delta(A) \cup \delta(B)$, this gives a $K_{2,m}$ that satisfies the cut condition.
-But the cuts induced by $A$ and $B$ shows that this instance is not feasible: there is an odd-spindle again.
+Contract every edge not in δ(A)δ(B), this gives a K2,m that satisfies the cut condition.
+But the cuts induced by A and B shows that this instance is not feasible: there is an odd-spindle again.

 This concludes the proof of Theorem 1.